-If you are keen for a virtual dive, check this link!
+If you are keen on a virtual dive, check this link!

 Exploring the island

-It is a small island, but they have arranged a few activities to do that are not water based.
-There are regular short guided walks around the island to learn more about the birds on the island, the climate change, the history of the island or how an eco-resort works.
+It is a small island, but they have arranged a few activities to do that are not water-based.
+There are regular short guided walks around the island to learn more about the birds on the island, climate change, the history of the island or how an eco-resort works.